How to File a Complaint

 If you have a concern about your services, staff, or provider agency, you can call Customer Services to file a complaint (grievance).
 If your services have changed and you disagree with the decision, you can file an appeal to have the decision reviewed.
 You can file grievances and appeals directly with Customer Services.

 You can call your county mental health agency and ask for Customer Services.
 If you are not sure who your customer service staff is, please call us at 1-800-890-3712.
 We can connect your call directly to your local Customer Service office.
 MI Health Link members can reach member services staff at 1-800-676-5814.
+To file an appeal in writing, please complete our Grievance or Appeal form.
+To name someone to act for you in a Grievance or Appeal, please complete an Authorized Representative form.

 The team at SWMBH is ready to help you with your goals and dreams.
 We are available to answer your questions and concerns.
 We are here to make sure that you get the services and support that you need.
 Our customer service staff are here to help you as you make your way through recovery.